 Benefits of GPT

 There are multiple benefits to GPT:

 - Single request architecture (SRA): Instead of sending individual ad requests to Ad Manager servers, the tag is able to send one request notifying the server of all ad units on the page.
-This is the recommended request mode, as it enables advanced roadblocking and improves page load time.
+This is the recommended request mode, as it allows advanced roadblocking and improves page load time.

 - Responsive design: You can use GPT to build ads that fit the browser your visitors use to view your website.
 This means that your ads look good on any device.

 - Page-level ad selection: GPT and the ad server work together to keep track of what ads are on the page, so you can define roadblocks, takeovers, and competitive exclusions.

 GPT and secure pages (